LucaMasiero/LucaMasiero/README.md

 ### Hi there, humans 👽

 I'm Luca, I'm a university student currently enrolled in the __Computer Science and Engineering__ Master's degree course at Politecnico di Milano.
-What interests me the most in these huge and fascinating field are in particular Artificial Intelligence, Robotics and space exploration.
+What interests me the most in this huge and fascinating field are in particular Artificial Intelligence, Robotics and space exploration.

 Until now, my accademic journey allowed me to learn a lot of things, from engineering basics to programming languages and teamwork.
 I've learned so much, but still, there's a lot to learn.